JohnCoene/javascript-for-r/_book/1-02-basics.md

 #> }
 ```

-As demonstrated above the vector of length one was "unboxed" into an integer, with `auto_unbox` set to `TRUE` jsonlite will properly convert such vectors into their appropriate type; integer, numeric, boolean, etc. Note that this only applies to vectors, lists of length one will be serialised to arrays of length one even with `auto_unbox` turned on: `list("hello")` will always be converted to `["hello"]`.
+As demonstrated above the vector of length one was "unboxed" into an integer; with `auto_unbox` set to `TRUE`, jsonlite will properly convert such vectors into their appropriate type integer, numeric, boolean, etc. Note that this only applies to vectors lists of length one will be serialised to arrays of length one even with `auto_unbox` turned on: `list("hello")` will always be converted to `["hello"]`.

 ### Tabular Data {#basics-tabular}